fedimint/fedimint-clientd/README.md

 fedimint-http exposes a REST API to interact with the Fedimint client.

+Set the variables in `.env` by copying `example.env`, then run `cargo run`.
+It's also set up as a clap app so you can start the server with command line args as well.

 ## Fedimint Client Endpoints

 The Fedimint client supports the following endpoints: